Houdini (software): TouchDesigner

 Derivative Inc. is a spin-off of Side Effects Software that markets a derivative of Houdini called TouchDesigner.
 Tailored toward real-time OpenGL-generated animation, it was used on rock group Rush's 30th-anniversary tour to produce dynamic graphics driven directly by the musicians.
 TouchDesigner was also used by Xite Labs (formerly V Squared Labs) to create live visuals for Amon Tobin's ISAM installation tour.

 Production

-Notable works in which Houdini was used include the 1997 Contact movie and more recent 2016 Zootopia.
+Some early works in which Houdini was used include the 1997 Contact movie and 2016 Zootopia., but now the number of productions (including lots of games) that use Houdini would be too many to list here.